All competitive scholarships for the 2020-21 admission cycle are test-optional.

 Tuition and Fees

 So, how much does a Xavier education cost?
-Annual tuition for full-time undergraduates in 2019-2020 is $40,220.
-For full-time undergraduate business majors, annual tuition in 2019-2020 is $41,220.
+Annual tuition for full-time undergraduates in 2020-2021 is $42,230.
 On-campus living expenses (room and board, double occupancy) are about $13,310 per year.
 These are total institutional expenses.
 They do not include all fees, textbooks and personal expenses.
 All figures reflect the cost before any scholarship or financial aid is applied.